-The electrical power for the 120 VAC is supplied by the power cord when the Wayfarer is connected to an external power source or when the on-board electrical generator is in operation.
-The inverter can also supply 120 VAC electrical power (to limited outlets and limited appliances)-the inverter transforms the 12 VDC electrical power from the batteries into the 120 VAC electrical power for the basic appliances.
+The electrical power for the 120 VAC is supplied by the 30 AMP shore power cord when the Wayfarer is connected to an external power source or when the on-board electrical generator is in operation.
+The inverter can also supply 120 VAC electrical power (to limited outlets and limited appliances) the items onboard the Wayfarer are powered by the inverter are limited to Televisions and Refrigerator - the inverter transforms the 12 VDC electrical power from the batteries into the 120 VAC electrical power needed for the basic appliances.